smycynek/AreaUnderCurve/README.md

 ### Romberg's method

-* Note that the "Romberg" algorithm (https://en.wikipedia.org/wiki/Romberg's_method) is fairly rough and unoptimized, and it requires parameters `n` and `m`
+* Note that the "Romberg" implementation (https://en.wikipedia.org/wiki/Romberg's_method) is fairly rough and unoptimized, and it requires parameters `n` and `m`
-`(n >=m >=1)` to be set to determine the iterations and subdivisions.   `n` and `m` can be set at the command line as a suffix, like this:
+`(n >=m >=1)` to determine the iterations and subdivisions.   `n` and `m` can be set at the command line as a suffix, like this:

 `dotnet AreaUnderCurve.App.dll /polynomial {4:1} /lowerBound 0 /upperBound 5 /stepSize 5 /algorithm Romberg65`

 If no suffix is set,`(4,3)` is used as a default.

-* Also note that since the Romberg method subdivides a curve, selecting a small step size parameter separately is not strictly necessary.
+* Also note that since the Romberg method already subdivides a curve, selecting a small step size parameter separately is not strictly necessary.
 A step size equal to the the total length of the bound (see example above) will often yield reasonable results.